 Company Formation Armenia

 Armenia is a rather small, yet strategically important country situated at the crossroads of Europe and Asia.
 Moreover, Armenia provides a positive and open attitude towards foreign investments.
-Foreign-owned companies are encouraged by the Armenian Government to open companies in Armenia, who is making significant efforts to attract businesses from all over the world.
-Our agents are specialized both in offshore company formation and onshore company formation matters and can assist you no matter the jurisdiction you choose for setting up your company.
+A positive and open attitude towards foreign investments, together with support from the Government for direct foreign investments are key factors that make Armenia attractive both to foreign investors who wish to open a new company and for foreign corporations that want to expand on the market.
+Our agents are specialized both in offshore company formation in Armenia and can assist you if you choose this jurisdiction for company formation purposes.

 Company formation steps in Armenia